ivandurev/pxp/README.md

 node convserv.js
 ```
 and open `converter.html`.
 Use the function `convert(imageURL)` to get the tree to be imported in the database.

+## Information

+The game runs an HTTPS server so a certificate must be provided.